PhilippePerret/ScenarioFD/README.md

 *-- experimental --*

-Final Draft sucks (\*)… *ScenarioFFD* comes to import from and export to FinalDraft Format without using Final-Draft.
+“Final Draft sucks (\*)… *ScenarioFFD* comes to import from and export to FinalDraft Format without using Final-Draft.”

 "FFD" stands for "Fuck Final Draft" 🤣 (\*).

-(\*) a lot of bugs, a lot of limitations, poor tools, no configuration, hegemony.
+(\*) expansive, a lot of bugs, a lot of limitations, poor tools, no configuration, hegemony.

 ## Technology